gpleiss/efficient_densenet_pytorch/README.md

 ![Diagram of implementation](https://raw.github.com/gpleiss/efficient_densenet_pytorch/master/images/forward.png)

 ## Requirements
-- PyTorch 0.3.x
+- PyTorch 0.4
 - CUDA

+**N.B.** If you are using PyTorch 0.3.x, please check out [the 0.3.x compatible version](https://github.com/gpleiss/efficient_densenet_pytorch/tree/pytorch_0.3.1).

 ## Usage

 **In your existing project:**
-There are two files in the `models` folder.
+There is one file in the `models` folder.
- - `models/densenet.py` is a "naive" implementation, based off the [torchvision](https://github.com/pytorch/vision/blob/master/torchvision/models/densenet.py) and
+ - `models/densenet.py` is an implementation based off the [torchvision](https://github.com/pytorch/vision/blob/master/torchvision/models/densenet.py) and
 [project killer](https://github.com/felixgwu/img_classification_pk_pytorch/blob/master/models/densenet.py) implementations.

- - `models/densenet_efficient.py` is the new efficient implementation.
-(Code is still a little ugly.
-We're working on cleaning it up!)
-Copy either one of those files into your project!
+If you care about speed, and memory is not an option, pass the `efficient=False` argument into the `DenseNet` constructor.
+Otherwise, pass in `efficient=True`.

 **Options:**
 - All options are described in [the docstrings of the model files](https://github.com/gpleiss/efficient_densenet_pytorch/blob/master/models/densenet_efficient.py#L189)
 - The depth is controlled by `block_config` option
+- `efficient=True` uses the memory-efficient version
 - If you want to use the model for ImageNet, set `small_inputs=False`.
 For CIFAR or SVHN, set `small_inputs=True`.

 **Running the demo:**